 “The WaterSmart Essential platform has been a wonderful companion to our set of customer outreach and engagement strategies,” said Robyn Mattison, Public Works Director for the city of Ketchum, Idaho.
 “The easy to use customer portal has allowed us to better communicate with our customers about all the work we do to maintain a high quality, reliable source of water.
 We would highly recommend WaterSmart Essential to any small water utility.”

 “There are over 150,000 public water systems in the United States, and while large systems serve 82% of the population, they only account for 8% of all water systems.
 As a result, 92% of water authorities represent smaller groups of customers,” said Seth Cutler, industry analyst at Frost and Sullivan.
 “This disparity has meant many traditional municipal water service providers focus on a small proportion of water authorities and underserve smaller water systems nationwide.
 WaterSmart is taking important steps to open up smart water and data analytics services to smaller water utilities that need the benefits of data, but do not have access to the financial resources of large municipal water utilities.”

 WaterSmart Software provides intelligence beyond the meter to make the lives of water utility managers easier.
-Water providers using WaterSmart’s cloud-based, customer self-service and analytics platform have been proven to reduce costs, protect revenue, and increase customer satisfaction by more than 25%.
-WaterSmart recently won the globally coveted World Economic Forum Technology Pioneers Award for their potential to “significantly impact business and society through the design, development and implementation of new technologies and innovation.”
+Water providers using WaterSmart’s cloud-based, customer self-service and engagement platform have been proven to reduce costs, improve operational efficiency, and increase customer satisfaction by more than 25%.
+WaterSmart is a winner of the globally coveted World Economic Forum Technology Pioneers Award for their potential to “significantly impact business and society through the design, development and implementation of new technologies and innovation.”
 Come help us change the way the world uses water.

 Ali Barsamian, WaterSmart Software – (415-366-8622 x 819): firstname.lastname@example.org